What is the Working with Children Check?

 Who needs a Check?

-Under the Working with Children Act 2005 (the Act), there are 5 conditions that make up child-related work.
+Under the Worker Screening Act 2020 (the Act), there are 5 conditions that make up child-related work.
 If you are doing all 5, then you are doing child-related work and need to get a Check.

 - You are an adult doing paid or voluntary work with children who are under the age of 18.